stranger08/WebService/README.md

-# WebService
+# Address Book
-A Node.js web application with Docker implementation.
+A Node.js web application with Docker implementation for the web services course.
 # How does it work?
 after cloning the repository, run "$ docker-compose up"
 # Features